A Structured Neural ODE Approach for Real Time Evaluation of AC Losses in 3D Superconducting Tapes: Discussion

-When it comes to training, \gls{pod}-DEIM is easier to set up and tune due to its linear algebra-based structure, whereas structured \gls{neuralodes} demand careful tuning of hyperparameters and more complex training procedures.
+When it comes to training, \gls{pod}-\gls{deim} is easier to set up and tune due to its linear algebra-based structure, whereas Structured \glspl{neuralode} demand careful tuning of hyperparameters and more complex training procedures.